AdminTurnedDevOps/CapabilityPE/README.md

  <img src="images/logo.png?raw=true" alt="Logo" width="50%" height="50%" />
 </p>

 You know what’s missing?
-An easy tool that just installs capabilities (ArgoCD, Datadog, KubeVirt, etc.) in an easy way.
+An easy tool that just installs capibilities (ArgoCD, Datadog, KubeVirt, etc.) in an easy way.
 One command to do it all.

 A tool that easily gets whatever capabilities you want your kubernetes cluster to have deployed in production.